 The first day Meredith poured Sawtooth’s Cinsault Rose and Pinot Gris.
 Naturally chilled by the river, they were crisp, balanced and refreshing.
 Accompanying the wine was a cheese plate with aged cheddar, double cream brie, goat cheese and buttermilk blue cheese.
 Chai-spiced grapes and wine barrel-smoked sturgeon added a nice touch to the wine tasting theme.
-The appetizers were the handiwork of Brandon Liggett, an Idaho native who loved showing off local specialties.
-Over the next four days Brandon, who can normally be found at The Dish in Boise, Idaho, treated us to seared Idaho trout, grilled rack of lamb from a local farm, and chicken liver pate with rosemary pickled cherries.
+The appetizers were the handiwork of chef Brandon Liggett, an Idaho native who loved showing off local specialties.
+Over the next four days Brandon treated us to seared Idaho trout, grilled rack of lamb from a local farm, and chicken liver pate with rosemary pickled cherries.
 One night he paid homage to the region’s Basque settlers with a spicy paella paired with Sawtooth Tempranillo, then surprised us with a local goat-cheese panna cotta topped with wild huckleberries he had personally foraged.

 The last day we stayed at Shepp Ranch, a remote hunting lodge perched above a dramatic bend in the Salmon River.
 Under a large cottonwood tree we enjoyed our final wine tasting as the river sparkled below.
 In the morning we woke to a breakfast of farm-fresh eggs and homemade elk sausage, then boarded a fleet of small planes back to Boise.
 As we soared over the rugged Frank Church Wilderness, I thought about all the local specialties I had sampled.
 And then it stuck me.
 There was one local food that Brandon had left off the menu entirely.
 Potatoes.
 Considering all that I had learned about Idaho, it seemed fitting.